Glow on the go: The ultimate skincare travel kit for your next trip

 –Is skincare important even during short trips?

-Yes, you should not skip your skincare routine even during short trips as your skin is likely to get exposed to harsh weather conditions and pollution while on the trip.
+Yes, you should not skip your skincare routine even during short trips as you are likely to get exposed to harsh weather conditions and pollution while on your trip.

 –Should you adjust your skincare routine while travelling?